A user’s ability to execute commands in a green-screen environment is controlled by the limit capabilities (LMTCPB) parameter on their profile.

 *USRPGM – A user-supplied condition evaluator

 For ultimate flexibility, the *USRPGM condition enables complex evaluations that are not possible in the base application.
-An administrator specifies a user-written program that indicates to Command Security whether the desired criteria have been met.
+An administrator specifies a user-written program that indicates to Powertech Command Security for IBM i whether the desired criteria have been met.
 Examples of this flexible condition include determining if a particular subsystem is active or if a specific record exists in a data file.

 An additional “action” is also included: